1 - Chromosome Structure

 - The bacterial chromosome has a single origin of replication.
 The origin of replication serves as the binding site for proteins involved in initiating DNA replication.
 The origin of replication in the bacterium E. coli is called oriC.

 - The bacterial chromosome includes intergenic sequences.
 Intergenic sequences are located between structural genes and are not transcribed.
-Intergenic sequences can serve as the binding sites for proteins that function to activate or deactivate structural genes.
+Intergenic sequences serve as the binding sites for proteins that function to activate or deactivate structural genes.

-The genome of a eukaryotic cell is subdivided into multiple chromosomes.
+The genome within a eukaryotic cell is subdivided into multiple chromosomes.
 Each eukaryotic chromosome is a single linear double-stranded DNA molecule that is approximately 10–100 million base pairs (bp) in length (see Figure 1.2).

 A eukaryotic chromosome has several important features: